-The account balance for a semester must be paid in full by the payment deadline, or the student will be assessed a late fee.
+The account balance for a semester must be paid in full by the payment deadline, or a student will be assessed a late fee.
 Additionally, if a balance is past due, the student will be prohibited from receiving transcripts or a diploma, if applicable.
 Registration for any succeeding semester will be prohibited without satisfactory resolution of any balance outstanding from the previous semester.
 Students can request statements be sent to another individual in addition to themselves.
 Any balance that remains unpaid is ultimately the responsibility of the student, which can result in referral of an unpaid account balance for outside collection assistance.

-If payment in full cannot be made by the due date listed above, Simpson University does have payment options available.
+If payment in full cannot be made by the due date listed above, Simpson University does have pyament options available.

 Simpson University recognizes that payment in full may not always be an option for our students.
-There are two payment plan options available, allowing a semester balance to be paid in either three or four equal payments, due monthly.
-Deferred payment plan fees range from \$50 to \$75 depending on the plan chosen.
-Enrollment forms are available at simpsonu.edu/sfsforms.
-Acceptable methods of automatic payment are credit card or electronic transfer from a checking/savings account.
-Students can also submit payment via WebAdvisor or by check or money order by each specified payment due date.
+There are payment plan options available, allowing a semester balance to be paid in multiple payments, due monthly.
+The payment plan enrollment fee is \$50 per semester.
+For more information on payment plan details, visit simpsonu. afford.com.